lamnhan066/isolates_helper/README.md

 * An easy way to create multiple long live isolates for computation.

-* This package is based on the power of [isolate_manager](https://pub.dev/packages/isolate_manager) (which is also written by me) but can be used with mutiple functions.
+* This package is based on the power of [isolate_manager](https://pub.dev/packages/isolate_manager) (also written by me) but can be used with mutiple functions.

 * Support `try-catch` block.